dakk/dqpu/README.md

 The following process outlines how clients can submit quantum circuits for sampling using the DQPU contract:

 1. **Client Submits Job**: A *Client* sends a quantum circuit along with a reward to the DQPU smart contract.
 The circuit data is uploaded to a distributed file storage system like IPFS.
-The smart contract adds the job to a queue in a 'pending' state with the associated reward.
+The smart contract adds the job to a queue in a 'pending-validation' state with the associated reward.

 2. **Verifier Validates Circuit**: A *Verifier*[^1] validates the submitted circuit.
 This might involve checks for syntax errors or ensuring the circuit is within allowed parameters.
 The verifier also adds special verification elements (traps) into the circuit.
 Once validated, the job moves to a 'waiting' state, becomes 'invalid' otherwise.